AnnaSolovykh/booksworm-redux-shop/README.md

 # Redux Bookshop Project

-This is the Redux project of a shop.
+This is a website of a shop built with Redux

 Demo: https://booksworm-redux-shop.vercel.app